Dog doors are convenient but can provide an entry point for thieves. Here’s how you can help prevent theft by securing your dog door.

 How to help keep your car and keys safe at home

-Did you know that most car theft occurs at home?
+Car theft is common at residential addresses.
 Here are some top tips to help keep your car safe from theft in your garage or driveway.

-With car theft increasing in Victoria, many vehicle owners take precautions when they’re out and about at shopping centres, schools, car parks and other community locations, but they often overlook car safety at home, where it’s just as important to improve the security of your driveway and get the best locks for your garage door.
+With car theft at record numbers in Victoria, many vehicle owners take precautions when they’re out and about at shopping centres, schools, car parks and other community locations, but they often overlook car safety at home, where it’s just as important to improve the security of your driveway and get the best locks for your garage door.

 Tips to help keep your car safe from theft at home